 Lauren joined Thundersley Brass as Principal Cornet in 2006, having spent some time previously playing cornet at Aveley and Newham Band, and flugel with Clacton-on-Sea Co-op Band.
 Lauren joined Friary in 2008 to spend more time with her future husband, Richard.
 Lauren held various positions in the cornet section before moving to flugel in 2012.
 As well as being the Band’s Secretary, she is a regular soloist with the Band, and also enjoys competing at solo competitions which has seen her crowned the Southern Counties Slow Melody Champion in 2010 and 2014.
 Lauren’s fondest banding moment was stepping on the Royal Albert Hall stage for the first time in 2013, and then getting to repeat this in 2014 - although only just making it, after having her appendix removed five days beforehand.

 Lauren’s claim to fame is being asked to dep on flugel for Grimethorpe in 2008, but having to turn down the opportunity due to a Friary engagement.
-Lauren comes from a musical family, with her Mum playing 1st horn at Friary, her eldest Brother, Rhys, playing for Thundersley Brass, and her younger Brother and Sister playing for Tilbury Band.
-Away from the band room, Lauren works in Internal Communications and enjoys shopping for shoes and handbags!
+Lauren comes from a musical family, with her Mum playing horn, her eldest Brother, Rhys, playing flugelhorn, and her younger Brother and Sister playing for NEHASB and Cove Brass.
+Away from the band room, Lauren is a busy mum of 2 children and works in Internal Communications.

 Chris hails from a family who are no strangers to brass bands so it was no surprise that by the age of four he was playing the cornet, moving onto horn by the time he was seven.
 He joined the National Youth Brass Band when he was twelve where he held the Solo Horn seat for eight courses.
 In 2003 Chris was a finalist in the BBC Young Musician of the Year and joined the Fairey Band where he played until moving to Australia in 2008 for two years.
 Upon returning to the UK, Chris played for Hawthorn Band and Hammonds Saltaire before joining Friary in 2016.